brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 To avoid this problem, it is best to upgrade your resource definitions sooner rather than later.
 In this article, I am going to show you how!

+> Note: If you want to practice the concepts that I've introduced here, I've built a complete demo project (which includes a deployable Node application).
+You can find the project, all of the ncessary terraform scripts, etc. in my [GitHub repository here](https://github.com/brandonavant/upgrade-azurerm-terraform-provider).

 ## Prerequisites

 Before we get started, there are a few prerequisites: